ralphv/gallifrey-rules/README.md

     </p>
 </p>

+### Interested in Gallifrey-Rules?

+I offer free one to one sessions via Google Meet to kick-start adoption or to answer questions about the library.
+Please reach out at `mail[at]gallifrey-rules.dev`

 ### Features at a glance

 * **Structured Event-Driven Architecture (EDA)**: Enforces a disciplined approach to event-driven development, ensuring consistency and best practices across your projects.